Sky-high cliffs and underground rivers

 Collapse dolines are covered with thickets and rainforest and at their bottom often form small lakes.

 Some of the first expeditions to this uninhabited area took place in 1973.
-They were organised after there were noticed numerous "holes" in the ground from airplanes – speleologists had a hope to find new, exciting caves here.
-After the inspection of several sinkholes their expectations were not fulfilled.
+They were organized after there were noticed numerous "holes" in the ground from airplanes – speleologists had a hope to find new, exciting caves here.
+After the inspection of several sinkholes, their expectations were not fulfilled.

-Only in the south-eastern part of plateau there is something what resembles real dolines – sinkholes with vertical walls which serve as entrances into the caves.
+Only in the south-eastern part of the plateau there is something that resembles real dolines – sinkholes with vertical walls which serve as entrances into the caves.

-Sinkholes of Mamo Plateau form unique landscape and there is nothing similar elsewhere on Earth.
-Most likely this weird plateau hosts also unique species of plants and animals.
+Sinkholes of Mamo Plateau form a unique landscape and there is nothing similar elsewhere on Earth.
+Most likely this weird plateau has numerous unique species of plants and animals.

 - James J.M.
 Giant dolines of the Muller Plateau, Papua New Guinea, Speleogenesis.info.
 Accessed 25.07.10.

 |Rating:||(2.5 / 5)|